ScienceDb/dockerfiles/README.md

 This project holds a Docker container setup used as development environment, and also as a source for production / deployment environment.
 It enables distributed developer of "ScienceDb" to have a well defined environment.

+A presentation of ScienceDb can be found [here](https://github.com/ScienceDb/dotfiles/blob/master/ScienceDb.pdf).

 ## Structure

 Science Db is a collection of four NodeJS projects providing an easy to setup, extend, and maintain knowledge management system for science.
 It is greatly influenced by e.g. [RailsAdmin](https://github.com/sferik/rails_admin) or [Django](https://www.djangoproject.com/).
 It follows the philosophy of code generation to define and migrate data models.
 Access to these is provided through a backend in the form of [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web services, and an _optional_ Graphical User Interface (GUI) in the form of a single page web application (SPA).
 Both interfaces provide the standard Create, Read, Update, and Delete ([CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)) use cases.